Varicella Vaccine

 2. WHAT ARE THE SIDE EFFECTS?

-Common side effects of the varicella vaccine include fever, flu-like symptoms, and varicella-like rash.2 A more serious potential side effect is seizure, which may occur in about 1 in 940 children vaccinated with varicella vaccine.3-6 Although severe side effects have been observed following vaccination with varicella vaccine, including neurological disorders (e.g., encephalopathy, cerebellar ataxia, transverse myelitis, Guillain-Barré syndrome, and small fiber neuropathy), autoimmune diseases (e.g., arthropathy and thrombocytopenia), and stroke, the Institute of Medicine (IOM) states that “the evidence is inadequate to accept or reject a causal relationship between varicella vaccine” and those conditions.7 The IOM also found that the “evidence convincingly supports a causal relationship between varicella vaccine and vaccine-strain viral reactivation.”
+Common side effects of the varicella vaccine include fever, flu-like symptoms, and varicella-like rash.2 A more serious potential side effect is seizure, which may occur in about 1 in 940 children vaccinated with varicella vaccine.3-6 Although severe adverse events have been observed following vaccination with varicella vaccine, including neurological disorders (e.g., encephalopathy, cerebellar ataxia, transverse myelitis, Guillain-Barré syndrome, and small fiber neuropathy), autoimmune diseases (e.g., arthropathy and thrombocytopenia), and stroke, the Institute of Medicine (IOM) states that “the evidence is inadequate to accept or reject a causal relationship between varicella vaccine” and those conditions.7 The IOM also found that the “evidence convincingly supports a causal relationship between varicella vaccine and vaccine-strain viral reactivation.”
 Therefore, similar to natural infection with varicella, vaccine-strain virus can be reactivated and cause herpes zoster (shingles).
 However, the IOM states, “the rate of shingles and other infection-related adverse events associated specifically with the varicella vaccine virus are not known… [W]hile the rate of shingles can be estimated…in most cases the virus is not characterized, meaning no test is done to determine whether the virus is wild or vaccine type.”7 Additionally, the manufacturer’s package insert states that the varicella vaccine “has not been evaluated for its carcinogenic or mutagenic potential, or its potential to impair fertility.”2

 3. HOW ARE RISKS OF VACCINE SIDE EFFECTS MEASURED?